hai-nc/keycentric-el/README.md

 <a id="org5c56abd"></a>

 # Limitations

 - Single point of failure.
-This library seeks to centralize all key-bindings into one place.
-However, this library will ignore any error during execution so as to avoid choking in any one place.
--   Using \`eval-after-load' for currently unavailable keymap: any misconfiguration on the key-binding may remain hidden until the feature gets loaded and error gets raised.
+- If user stop using a minor mode, its keybindings, if defined in the keycentric definition, will still be sitting there doing nothing unless the user comment it out.
 - Repetition of the keymap names for each key, due to the 1-many mapping of each key to multiple maps.

 <a id="orge0b9131"></a>